|Homepage:||Click to visit|

 In cooperation with the Danish Institute for Study Abroad, students may study in Copenhagen, Denmark for the fall, spring, or academic year.
 Classroom teaching is strongly enhanced by an extensive program of experiential learning including course-integrated field studies and study tours in Denmark, Europe, the Middle-East, and Russia.
-This program is best applicable to students pursuing philosophy, psychology, environmental science, law and policy, sociology, education, and economics, although a variety of courses are available.
+This program is best applicable to students pursuing Educational Studies, Psychology, Policy Studies, Sociology, and Women’s, Gender and Sexuality Studies majors, although a variety of courses are available.

 DIS is located in the heart of Copenhagen, Denmark's capital city, where students have access to great educational resources, all located within walking distance of the school.
 These include the main universities and research libraries of the country; parliament, government offices, European Union agencies, and the nation's Central Bank; the national museums of history, art and natural history; historic cathedrals and castles; marvels of modern Scandinavian architecture and design; the Royal Theatre; national media centers; and international company headquarters.